|Perpetration-Induced Traumatic Stress

 Chapter X: Nightmares

-part in the ceremony to which the tolling bell supplied the descant. . . .
-After a hundred hangings, signs began to
+in the ceremony to which the tolling bell supplied the descant. . . .
+After a hundred hangings, signs began to appear that

-appear that Berry's nerves were being affected.
+Berry's nerves were being affected.
 He had been a teetotaler when he started.
-Now he was drinking a
+Now he was drinking a good deal.
+Where

-good deal.
-Where formerly he had always been genial he was inclined to become snappy with reporters.
-His nights
+formerly he had always been genial he was inclined to become snappy with reporters.
+His nights were sometimes

-were sometimes sleepless and when he slept he was agitated by dreams.
-When he started as an executioner his
+sleepless and when he slept he was agitated by dreams.
+When he started as an executioner his nightmares had been

-nightmares had been the products of his secret fears that things would go wrong, "of things that never happened and
+the products of his secret fears that things would go wrong, "of things that never happened and never could happen,"

-never could happen," as he put it.
-Now they were not products of imagination, but the re-playing by shadowy figures of
+as he put it.
+Now they were not products of imagination, but the re-playing by shadowy figures of real scenes which

 The figure that returned to haunt him in his dreams most often, he said, was that of Dr. Philip Henry Eustace Cross.
 Not